telerik/blazor-docs/components/card/image.md

 # CardImage

-Every Blazor Card has a dedicated area to render a card image that will fill the size of the card.
+Every Blazor Card can have a dedicated area to render a card image that will fill the size of the card.
 The content of the CardImage as well as its size is completely customizable through the available configuration options.

 >caption Use the CardImage builing block to insert an image in the Card.
 The result from the snippet below.